UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 Now that we have libc, we just need an arbitrary write primitive.
 The easiest one I know is to free an allocation into both the tcache and the freelist, sort of what we have [in this how2heap example (fastbin_reverse_into_tcache)](https://github.com/shellphish/how2heap/blob/master/glibc_2.31/fastbin_reverse_into_tcache.c).
+The general idea is to convince malloc that a custom pointer we provide (while freed in the fastbin) is actually the pointer to the next chunk, so after enough allocations we get malloc to return an arbitrary pointer.

 You'll see a common theme here is to fill the tcache with a bunch of objects to defeat the mitigations put in place.
-This time, I chose the bucket of size 48, large enough that I would have some flexibility, but also small enough to not be cumbersome and not interact with the previously corrupted bins (mucking with those is an easy way to crash the program).
+This time, I chose the bucket containg size 48 (I think it's sized at 64), large enough that I would have some flexibility, but also small enough to not be cumbersome and not interact with the previously corrupted bins (mucking with those is an easy way to crash the program).

 ```python
 # we don't care about the 7 x 8 bytes